pezi/dart_periphery/README.md

 ## Important hint

-**v0.9.00** is an API change release which fixes all the camel case warnings of the source code.
+**v0.9.00** is an API change release, which fixes all the camel case warnings of the source code.
 When starting this project enums and variables from existing C und Java code were not converted to camel case.

 ## Introduction